The impact of state guarantees on banks’ debt issuing costs, lending and funding policy

 Published: February, 2012

-Tagged: EC/EEA modelling quantitative analysis
+Tagged: EC/EEA modelling quantitative analysis report

 This study investigates the effectiveness of state guarantee schemes and ad hoc guarantees given to banks over 2008-10.